Alejandro-Cardozo/the-secret-of-argentina/README.md

 npm i
 npm run build:css
 ```

-you can use live server to try it out after the building.
+you can use live server to try it out after the building process.